 Moving to Gambia

-Gambia is one of the smallest countries in Africa and unlike its West African neighbours it has experienced a long spell of relative stability since independence in 1965.
-Unfortunately, political stability hasn’t translated to prosperity here and Gambia remains very poor.
+The Gambia is one of the smallest countries in Africa, and unlike its West African neighbours, it has experienced a long spell of relative stability since independence in 1965.
+Unfortunately, political stability hasn’t necessarily translated to prosperity here and most of the Gambia remains poor.

-Most of the expats living in Gambia work in the capital city, Banjul, and are employed by UN or an NGO.
-There are also a number of expats who relocate to areas such as Fajara, Kololi or Kotu to set up their own business and capitalise on Gambia’s growing tourism industry.
+Most of the expats living in the Gambia work in the capital city, Banjul, and are employed by United Nations or an NGO.
+There are also a number of expats who relocate to areas such as Fajara, Kololi or Kotu to set up their own business and capitalise on the Gambia’s growing tourism industry.

-Malaria is a serious problem in Gambia, so expats should make sure they take appropriate precautions.
-Medical facilities in Gambia are still developing and most hospitals lack adequate equipment and are understaffed.
+Malaria is a serious problem in the Gambia, so expats should make sure they take appropriate precautions.
+Medical facilities in the Gambia are still developing and most hospitals are understaffed and lack adequate equipment.
 Expats are advised to have a fully comprehensive health insurance policy that covers them for treatment at a private hospital.